sammancoaching/website/workshops/approvals/part3.md

 ### Conclusions: walkabout posters & code review

 Get people to look through everything we've done today and discuss with someone what they've learnt.
 Write answers on the mind-map as sub-nodes.
-TODO: mindmap
+Mindmap statements

+*

 ### Retrospective: gather observations